FooBarShebang/introspection_lib/Documentation/References/UD007_package_structure.md

 Basically, the algorithm looks up all `import ...` and `from ... import ...` statements and forms a list of the unique 'root' / 'top level' names of the imports (the first part in the dot notation name) and filters out all names referencing the Python Standard Library top level modules (like *os*) and packages (like *collections*).
 The remainder of the list is the 3rd party packages, i.e. the dependencies, which can be put into the dependencies part of the configuration file.
 The currently installed versions of the respective packages are indicated as the initial restrictions.
 See [DE003](../Design/DE003_package_structure.md) design document for further references.

-The automatically generated configuration files, in many cases, may be used directly; but, in general, they must be adjusted / corrected manually, especially concerning the restrictions.
-However, the proper structure (template) is guaranteed in the auto-generated configuration files, as well as proper filling-in of the majority of the 'boiler-plate' information.

 As the added functionality, the mappings of the imported and aliased names into the fully qualified names of the imported objects (per namespace / source code module) is generated during the analysis, cached and made available for more detailed analysis of the source code tasks.

-## Design and Implementation

 The components diagram of the module is shown below: